 - The Honors research and thesis experience is a building block for advanced study, future scholarship awards for research, and job placement.

 - Honors Students are strongly supported to maximize their potential through national scholarships, fellowships, and funded research programs.

 - This list includes the Fulbright Scholarship (the most prestigious scholarship offered by the U.S. Government), Gilman International Scholarship, the Goldwater Scholarship, James Madison Scholarship, Udall Scholarship, Jeannette K. Watson Fellowship, and the National Science Foundation's Research Experiences for Undergraduates.

-- Incoming first year students must have a minimum high school grade point average of 90, combined SAT scores of 1200 with Critical Reading and Math scores of 550, and ACT scores of 27.
+- Incoming first year students must have a minimum high school grade point average of 90, combined SAT scores of 1270 with Critical Reading minumum score of 570 and Math scores of 610, and ACT scores of 27.

 - The average Pforzheimer Honors College student has a high school average of 93, SAT scores of 1250-1280, and average ACT scores of 28.5.

 - Transfer students are admitted to the Pforzheimer Honors College.